 Story-wise, Thimbleweed Park is hilarious too.
 It’s basically an X-Files-type scenario, with lots of satirical horror film and video game references.
 And jokes.
 The game starts off seemingly innocuously (although smart players will realise that they’re controlling a doomed man), then becomes a murder mystery, before turning into a curse story, and then cutting back to the murder mystery.
 All the playable characters have their own plotlines going on, and the game cuts between them as flashbacks as the story unfolds.

 The playable characters vary quite a bit and all have their own unique charm.
 The lead – a female FBI officer called Ray – is laconic and easily annoyed; her male partner, Reyes, is an eager rookie.
 Then there’s a clown, called Ransome, who is infamous for his *beeping* insults.
-A computer programmer called Delores, and her rather, Franklin, make up the remaining playable characters.
+A computer programmer called Delores, and her father, Franklin, make up the remaining playable characters.

 I can’t recommend Thimbleweed Park highly enough.
 It is a fantastic love letter to point-and-click adventure games of the past and is genuinely funny, absorbing, and challenging.
 It’s worth playing to see the beautiful art alone, although the writing, music, puzzles, and usability are all significant contributors to the fact that this is a future classic in the making.
 Which is quite ironic.